Ennio Morricone: Live performances

 Before receiving his diplomas in trumpet, composition and instrumentation from the conservatory, Morricone was already active as a trumpet player, often performing in an orchestra that specialised in music written for films.
 After completing his education at Saint Cecilia, the composer honed his orchestration skills as an arranger for Italian radio and television.
 In order to support himself, he moved to RCA in the early sixties and entered the front ranks of the Italian recording industry.
 Since 1964, Morricone was also a founding member of the Rome-based avant-garde ensemble Gruppo di Improvvisazione Nuova Consonanza.
 During the existence of the group (until 1978), Morricone performed several times with the group as trumpet player.

 To ready his music for live performance, he joined smaller pieces of music together into longer suites.
 Rather than single pieces, which would require the audience to applaud every few minutes, Morricone thought the best idea was to create a series of suites lasting from 15 to 20 minutes, which form a sort of symphony in various movements – alternating successful pieces with personal favourites.
 In concert, Morricone normally had 180 to 200 musicians and vocalists under his baton, performing multiple genre-crossing collections of music.
-Rock, symphonic and ethnic instruments share the stage.
+Rock, symphonic and traditional indigenous instruments share the stage.

 On 20 September 1984 Morricone conducted the Orchestre national des Pays de la Loire at Cinésymphonie '84 ("Première nuit de la musique de film/First night of film music") in the French concert hall Salle Pleyel in Paris.
 He performed some of his best-known compositions such as Metti una sera a cena, Novecento and The Good, the Bad and the Ugly.
 Michel Legrand and Georges Delerue performed on the same evening.

 On 15 October 1987 Morricone gave a concert in front of 12,000 people in the Sportpaleis in Antwerp, Belgium, with the Dutch Metropole Orchestra and the Italian operatic soprano Alide Maria Salvetta.
 A live-album with a recording of this concert was released in the same year.

 On 9 June 2000 Morricone went to the Flanders International Film Festival Ghent to conduct his music together with the National Orchestra of Belgium.
 During the concert's first part, the screening of The Life and Death of King Richard III (1912) was accompanied with live music by Morricone.
 It was the very first time that the score was performed live in Europe.
 The second part of the evening consisted of an anthology of the composer's work.
 The event took place on the eve of Euro 2000, the European Football Championship in Belgium and the Netherlands.